The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: Introduction

 We then conducted a scenario-based user study in which participants reviewed eleven conversational scenarios, each exemplifying one of the eleven identified subcategories of \textit{LLM dark patterns}.
 For each scenario, participants viewed two LLM outputs: one embedding a dark pattern and one neutral without dark pattern.
 Participants assessed their preferences, perceived dark pattern, emotional responses, mitigation strategies, and views on responsibility.
 This design allowed us to capture nuanced user perceptions of subtle manipulative interactions that may otherwise go unnoticed.

 We found that the recognition of dark patterns by participants hinged on clear conversational cues: they readily flagged violations of strong norms (e.g., simulated authority, sexualized role-play), perceived bias or commercial agendas, privacy intrusions, overconfident tone, unsubstantiated agreement, and behaviors that created friction with their usage goals.
 However, subtler tactics similar to ordinary chatbot conduct (politeness, flattery, verbosity) were often normalized or missed, especially when users were task focused or relied on the AI and doubted their own judgment (\textbf{\textit{RQ1}}).
 Secondly, even when a pattern was recognized, responses can also diverge: Most of the participants resisted manipulations they interpreted as deceptive or misaligned, while a smaller group accepted or even preferred them when these behaviors felt comforting, convenient or entertaining (\textit{\textbf{RQ2}}).
 Thirdly, participants perceived accountability as spread across multiple sources: companies and developers, the model itself, or users, in addition to often describing it as shared or ambiguous (\textbf{\textit{RQ3)}}.
-We also discuss implications for user-centered LLM design, clarifying responsibility, and outlining safeguards at the user, developer, and governance levels.

 In summary, our contributions to HCI and broader AI community are as follows.

 \begin{itemize} \item \textbf{Conceptual:} We propose a formal, operational definition of \textit{LLM dark patterns} by adapting UX dark pattern theory to the language-based interaction context with LLMs. \item \textbf{Empirical:} We conduct a scenario‑based human‑subjects study (N=34) comparing pattern‑embedded vs.\ neutral responses across all categories, measuring participants' recognition, perceptions, behavioral responses, and responsibility attributions. \item \textbf{Design and Governance:} We derive implications for user‑centered LLM design and policy, clarifying responsibility across user, developer, and governance levels, and outlining safeguards -- such as detection, training, and disclosure interventions -- to mitigate dark pattern in practice. \end{itemize}